 “Oh, yes, THAT essay,” said Zach Murphy, “Best one ever!”
 One of my favorite students, Zach—besides being a very good writer—is also a very good magician, so, since transformations and appearance/reality were a big theme in a recent class he was in, I figured, Why not begin each session with one of his card tricks?
 You think a card is here but it’s there.
 You think it’s the Jack of Hearts but it’s really the Queen.
 All fabulous, I thought, an alchemy that’s always thrilled me even though I know it’s a trick and involves misdirection.

 I think of Murphy now because in this series I want to talk about the alchemy of a great essay, which in many cases involves misdirection.
 The alchemy happens between what often appears like a random surface, a surface which seems rambling, illusive, full of crazy jumps.
-It co-exists with—is in creative tension with—an underlying structure that’s often surprisingly symmetrical, sometimes even linear.
+But that surface often co-exists with—is in creative tension with—an underlying structure that’s often surprisingly symmetrical, sometimes even linear.

-In general, however, you don’t read great essays quickly, and they often do not present an apparent, clear thesis about a topic—at least not at first.
+However, you don’t read most great essays quickly, and they often do not present an apparent, clear thesis about a topic—at least not at first.
 They circle a topic, probe it, weigh it, attempt some something with it—all things consistent with the etymology of the word “essay,” from the Latin and French exagium (the act of weighing: but notice it’s the act, not necessarily the exact weight itself), or the infinitive essayer (to “try” or “attempt”).

 There’s also a kind of randomness in a great essay, one that mirrors most of the conversations we have with our friends.
 True, I do have a friend who sometimes calls up, saying, “Richard, I’d like to discuss three things with you.
 One…Two…Three,” but that’s unusual.
 Usually our friend conversations drift, and circle, and shift.
 “I just love him.
 He’s so random!”
 I’ve heard many, many people say.
 That’s one reason almost every student—not just Zach Murphy—in every class I use it loves that Bonnie Rough essay the most.
 It’s so random, and yet, underneath, so structured.
 What’s the underlying structure that holds random, rambling friend conversations together?
 It’s, well, friendship.
 One usually develops historically, even linearly—it starts at one point—but it grows and deepens through drifts, and circles, and shifts.